Houston Hit and Run Accidents

 Unfortunately, in order for someone to be held responsible for an accident, you have to know who that driver is.
 In a hit and run, you often do not have the information you need to hold a driver accountable.
 If the driver is identified by law enforcement and you can prove they were the cause of the accident, then you can make a claim against him/her.
 If not, you may be limited to making a claim using your underinsured/uninsured motorist coverage and your personal injury protection if you have purchased this type of protection from your own insurance company.
 Generally, this coverage is offered unless customers expressly waive it.
 Learn more on our uninsured accidents page.

-Hiring an hit and run accident attorney to help you with your case has two benefits.
+Hiring an attorney to help you with your case has two benefits.
 First, they can help you look into whether there is any way to track down the hit-and-run driver based upon any information you or witnesses may have observed.

 Second, when the other driver cannot be found you must make an uninsured or underinsured motorist claim against your own insurance.
 This does not, however, mean that your insurance company is going to look out for your interests or ensure they are paying you the full amount you could receive under the law.
 Instead, the insurer may make a lowball offer or try to get you to settle your claim for the least amount possible.
 Our attorneys will: